November 15, 2018

 Literacy experts and relevant research suggest that reading and writing need to be taught simultaneously as there are many overlapping skills.
 According to Timothy Shanahan (2017), “about 70% of the variation in reading and writing abilities are shared.”
 Spelling and single-word reading rely on the same underlying knowledge, so instruction and practice in one should aid the development of the other.
 For instance, the ability to link sounds together to construct words is reinforced when students read and write the same words.
-Furthermore, writing instruction improves reading comprehension, and the teaching of writing skills, such as grammar and spelling lessons, reinforce reading skills.
-If educators teach and practice reading and writing skills in conjunction with one another, they provide students with increased meaningful exposures to language and literacy.
+Furthermore, writing instruction improves reading comprehension, and the teaching of writing skills, such as grammar and spelling lessons, reinforces reading skills.
+If educators teach and practice reading and writing skills in conjunction with one another, they provide students with increased meaningful exposure to language and literacy.
 This double instruction ensures automatization of targeted skills through practice and review, which is one of Landmark’s Six Teaching Principles.

 Chall, J. S. (1983).
 Stages of reading development.
 New York, NY: McGraw-Hill.